 You’re pregnant, yay!
 Congratulations!
-Unfortunately, around 6 weeks of pregnancy, the symptoms of morning sickness can start.
+Unfortunately, around week 6 of pregnancy, the symptoms of morning sickness can start.
+It usually subsides around week 14-16 of pregnancy.
 Here are a few tips that may help you find relief.

 Any woman who has suffered from morning sickness knows that it is absolutely debilitating.
 It affects a woman’s ability to work and has a psychological, emotional and social impact on women and their families.
 Up to 85% of women suffer from morning sickness.
 This varies from mild to severe nausea and vomiting several times a day.
 Severe morning sickness is otherwise known as hyperemesis gravidarum.